Lectures on LHC Physics: Higgs physics

 \subsection{The Standard Model}

-Before we discuss all the ways we can look for a Higgs Boson at the LHC we briefly review the Higgs mechanism in the Standard Model.
+Before we discuss all the ways we can look for a Higgs Boson and go through the Higgs discovery in the summer of 2012 we briefly review the Higgs mechanism in the Standard Model.
+This will link the somewhat non--standard effective theory approach we used until now to the standard textbook arguments.
 In the last sections we have seen that there does not really need to be such a fundamental scalar, but electroweak precision data tells us whatever it is the Higgs should look very similar to a light fundamental scalar, unless we see some seriously new states and effects around the weak scale.

-To make it a little more interesting and since we are already in the mood of not taking the Standard Model Higgs sector too literally, in Section~\ref{sec:higgs_pot} we include higher dimensional operators on top of the usual \underline{renormalizable} (dimension-4) operators in the Higgs potential.
+To make it a little more interesting and since we are already in the mood of not taking the Standard Model Higgs sector too literally, in Section~\ref{sec:higgs_pot} we include higher--dimensional operators on top of the usual \underline{renormalizable} dimension-4 operators in the Higgs potential.
 Such operators generally occur in effective theories based on ultraviolet completions of our Standard Model, but their effects are often small or assumed to be small.

 Once we want to analyze the behavior of the Higgs sector over a wide range of energy scales, like we will do in Sections~\ref{sec:higgs_unitarity} and~\ref{sec:higgs_rge}, we need to take the Standard Model seriously and in turn find constraints on the structure and the validity of our Standard Model with a fundamental Higgs boson.